-- 1. Back the trailer into the water until the top of the fenders are about 3" above the water.
+- 1. Disconnect the trailer's light harness from the tow vehicle. - 2.
+Back the trailer into the water until the top of the fenders are about 75 mm (3 in.) above the water.
 Keep the trailer/car combination as straight as possible and, if possible, at 90 degrees to the shoreline.
-Set the parking brake securely. - 2.
-Approach the trailer in a straight line from at least 5' out.
-Use "bursts" of propeller thrust to move towards the trailer at the slowest steerable speed.
-Guide the boat onto the support bunks. - 3.
+Set the parking brake securely. - 3.
+Approach the trailer in a straight line from at least 1.5 m (5 ft) out.
+Use "bursts" of propeller thrust to move toward the trailer at the slowest steerable speed.
+Guide the boat onto the support bunks. - 4.
 Check to see that the boat is centered on the support rails and is headed in a straight line for the bow stop (bumper board).